 Germany’s job market is predominantly German-language.
 Outside of two ecosystems (international tech roles in Berlin and Munich, and some multinational-heavy finance and consulting roles in Frankfurt), most professional jobs require conversational to fluent German.
 That means B2 minimum, C1 for anything senior.

 The good news: Germany is actively trying to attract skilled immigration.
-The Skilled Immigration Act (Fachkräfteeinwanderungsgesetz) introduced in 2023 and expanded in 2024 makes it easier for Indian graduates to get work visas.
-After graduating from a German university, you get an 18-month job-seeking visa automatically – not three or six months, eighteen months.
+The Skilled Immigration Act (Fachkräfteeinwanderungsgesetz) introduced in 2023 and expanded in 2024 makes it easier for Indian graduates to get work visas, and the government runs an official guide to it on the Make it in Germany portal.
+After graduating from a German university, you get an 18-month job-seeking visa automatically, not three or six months, eighteen months.
 This is a significant buffer.

 If you are not in tech, do not plan to learn German to working proficiency, and expect to return to India in three years, the calculation changes significantly.
 You will spend 2-3 years building German language skills, pay German taxes as a resident, and then the degree’s value back in India depends heavily on your field.
 A German engineering or data science degree from TU Munich or RWTH Aachen is respected globally.
 A German degree in a field that has no Germany-specific premium offers less return on the time invested.